 - Given any mark, or rule, for certainty, how do we know that we have the correct mark? - Appeal to the mark itself is circular. - Later, Descartes argues that the goodness of God secures the criterion of clear and distinct perception. - That argument seems to rely on the use of the criterion in the argument for the existence of God. - The problem of Cartesian circularity is one of the more vexing and interesting in Descartes scholarship. - Still, the cogito does seem to contain some kind of undoubtable truth. - If we can grasp what it is that makes the cogito unassailable, perhaps we can find the surety elsewhere.

-- \checkmark 1.
-Finish the Doubts
+- ✓1.
+The Cogito

 - ✓2.
-The Cogito

-- ✓ 3.
 The Wax Argument

-- ✓4.
+- ✓3.
 Descartes's Rule

-- 5. Foundationalism
+- 4. Foundationalism

-- 6. The Resemblance Hypothesis
+- 5. The Resemblance Hypothesis

-- 7. The Solipsistic Barrier
+- 6. The Solipsistic Barrier

 Foundational Systems